abinm670/02_trivia_api/backend/README.md

     }]

 '''
-POST'
+POST'/questions'
 - Option A: Creaet a new instance of the questions table
 - Optiona B: Search for questions in the database
 - Request Argumnet: None, data collection Json file
 - Return : option A confirmation or an error